Pros and Cons of Laser Treatment for Toenail Fungus: Is It Really Worth It?

 There are various approaches you can use to treat the fungal condition.
 Let’s briefly review some of them:

-• Oral Antifungal Drugs – These are drugs patients take through the mouth.
-They support the regeneration of new nails by getting rid of the diseased ones.
+- Oral Antifungal Drugs – These are drugs patients take through the mouth.
+They support the regeneration of new nails by getting rid of diseased ones, but firstly you have to learn how to get rid of green nail fungus.
 Usually, patients take these drugs for 4-9 months, depending on the acuteness of the condition.
 The main downside of oral antifungal medicines is that their success rate is low.
 Furthermore, they’ve severe side effects, including liver damage.

-• Home Remedies – There are several home remedies that you can consider when treating toenail fungus.
+- Home Remedies – There are several home remedies that you can consider when treating toenail fungus.
 While these treatments can provide some improvement, their effectiveness sometimes makes them undesirable.
 Thus, combining home remedies with other treatment alternatives is important for desirable outcomes.
-Some home treatments include methanol products and essential oils.
+Some home treatments include methanol products and essential oils, such as tea tree oil.
+If you want to learn how to use tea tree oil for toenail fungus click here.

 No, it is a procedure viewed as artistic by health insurance providers.
 Therefore, they do not cover it.